 Is It Possible To Fast Track Your Conveyancing?

-To complete the conveyancing process there are many steps that need to be completed, many of which are dependent on the previous step being completed in a timely manner.
+Many homeowners want to experience a fast home conveyancing service.
+For quick conveyancing, it's worth understanding that within the conveyancing process there are many steps that need to be completed, many of which are dependent on the previous step being completed in a timely manner.

-A delay in one area can quickly have a knock-on effect, however, there are some things you can do to help speed up the process and it is entirely possible to fast track the conveyancing process.
+A delay in one area can quickly have a knock-on effect, however, there are some things you can do to help speed up the process and it is entirely possible to fast-track the conveyancing process.

 These tips can help you get through the conveyancing process faster;

 - Stay in regular contact with your agent and your buyer/seller to ensure no small issues pop up to delay the process

 - You could consider asking your lender to provide you with a full home buyer's survey instead of a valuation report which can save both time and money

 - Favouring a buyer/seller with no chain can help speed up the process

 - Look for firms that hold a CQS (Conveyancing Quality Scheme) certificate as this indicates exceptional service, which is likely to be speedy and efficient

 - Use an online-only conveyancing service